 Adjust launches solution to battle new evolution of ‘SDK spoofing’ for app installs

-The mobile attribution firm says this undiscussed kind of fraud can impact up to 80% of attributed installs in given campaigns.
+The mobile attribution firm says this undiscussed kind of fraud can impact up to 80 percent of attributed installs in given campaigns.

 Fraudulent reporting of app installs is one of the most common mobile-specific issues that confront marketers.